gymrecommender/gymrecommender/README.md

 1. Authentication
    - Oauth2.0 authentication with the help of Firebase (local accounts + Google only)
    - Email addresses are unique identifiers of the users
-   - Anonymous users are identified by their IP addresses
 2. Accounts
    - Each user has an opportunity to create their own account
    - Each user has an opportunity to bookmark gyms.
 This way if any parameter of the gym is changed, the user gets a respective notification in his account